 - Check in to let your editor know how it's going.
 If the story changes significantly, we need to know.
-We also just appreciate updates on interviews, events, etc. Err on the side of over-communicating! - Suggest photo ideas and subjects - Respond to edits and editor questions quickly.
-In general, be communicative and responsive.
-Once the story is finalized, email your completed W-9 form and invoice to your editor.
+We also just appreciate updates on interviews, events, etc. Err on the side of over-communicating! - Suggest photo ideas and subjects - Once the story is finalized, email your completed W-9 form and invoice to your editor.
 Turning in your invoice triggers quick payment.
 However, you will not get paid without your invoice. - Your invoice should include the headline, length and date of the story, as well as all your contact information: name, mailing address, email address and phone number.
 Please also add the number #7201 somewhere on the invoice (this makes life easier for our bookkeepers). - Please save your invoice with a filename that includes the date and month of when your story was published and your last name.